elaforge/karya/doc/derivation.md

 ### Vals

 These are your basic types.
-They are defined in 'Derive.BaseTypes.Val'.
+They are defined in 'Derive.DeriveT.Val'.
 Most of them have a literal syntax so they can written as call arguments.

 #### number types

-The types and their codes are enumerated in 'Derive.ScoreTypes.Type', but hopefully this is up to date:
+The types and their codes are enumerated in 'Derive.ScoreT.Type', but hopefully this is up to date:
 Chromatic: `c`, diatonic: `d`, NoteNumber: `nn`, ScoreTime: `t`, RealTime: `s`.
 These break down into transposition and duration.